Finite-time effects on a first-order irreversible phase transition: Introduction

 In this paper, we consider the application of the slowly-varying method to the first-order IPT of the ZGB model.
 We simulate the model using the standard ensemble and therefore the $CO$-pressure as the slowly-varying parameter.
 To characterize the dynamical behavior of the model, we employ a method based on the optimization of the coefficient of determination presented in \cite{daSilva2012} and subsequently used in several related problems \cite{daSilva2013a,daSilva2013b,daSilva2014,daSilva2015,daSilva2016,daSilva2020,Loscar2022}.

 The remainder of this paper is organized as follows.
-In section II, we give the details of the model, and explain the implementation of the dynamical protocol.
-Also we define relevant quantities and describe the method of the coefficient of determination.
-In Section III, we present our numerical results of the dynamical protocol applied to the first-order IPT of the ZGB model.
-In section IV, we put our results into context in relation to previous works and finally, we summarize the paper and draw our conclusions.
+In section II, we provide the details of the model and explain the implementation of the DLP.
+We also define relevant quantities and describe the method of the coefficient of determination.
+In Section III, we present our numerical results of the DLP applied to the first-order IPT of the ZGB model.
+In section IV, we put our results into context in relation to previous works, and finally, we summarize the results and draw our conclusions.